 Savannah kittens make wonderful housemates…if you stay two steps ahead of their inventive little minds.
-Give them enough “legal” stuff to do, I’m told, and they won’t edit your art collection (i.e., break stuff).
+Give them enough “legal” stuff to do, and they won’t edit your art collection (i.e., break stuff).

 Museum gel only goes so far.
-I tried giving them a “highly difficult” puzzle, guaranteed to keep dogs occupied for weeks, with treat-containing cups that move along a track.
-The animal is supposed to slide the cups until they can upend them and grab the treat.
+I tried giving them a “highly difficult” dog puzzle with treat-containing cups that move along a track.
+Your dog slides the cups until they hit the wide spot in the track, where he can upend the cups and chomp the treat.

 So much for games.
 I made them a cat gym.